vclaudiu/manual_testing_portofolio/README.md

 -Preparing test data and ensuring it is correct : test conditions, test cases, test procedures, and test suites

 1.6 Test Execution
-Test cases are executed on the created test Cycle summary: cycle_summary_execution.pdf Bugs have been created based on the failed tests.
+Test cases are executed on the created test Cycle summary:[Cycle summary.pdf](https://github.com/vclaudiu/manual_testing_portofolio/files/11331077/Cycle.summary.pdf)
+Bugs have been created based on the failed tests.
 The complete bug reports can be found here: created_bugs.pdf enter here bug titles
 1.7 Test Completion